 And if you can’t run the finances and don’t know how to market your restaurant, it won’t matter how good your food is – plain and simple.

 Remember, when you are starting out, you are going to be asked to wear a lot of different hats.
-Are you able to deliver a high quality product or service while being able to market it, run your finances and manage yourself and others all at the same time?
+Are you able to deliver a high-quality product or service while being able to market it, run your finances and manage yourself and others all at the same time?
 That’s what it’s going to take for your small business to have any chance of being successful.

 - Are you financially able?

-The thing about small businesses is that they almost never become profitable very quickly.
+The thing about small business ideas is that they almost never become profitable very quickly.
 The general rule of thumb is that you can’t expect to start living off your new business immediately and, more likely than not, it is going to take at least three years for your business to become profitable in a best-case scenario.
 That’s why financial planning is so crucial.

 Not only are you going to have to invest a good amount of money into starting the business, you are also going to need to find a way to be sure that you have money that you are going to be able to live off while you are building your business.